Inkwell-Systems/InkwellPlusPlus/README.md

 # II.
 Deserialization

 The Deserializer class facilitates the parsing of an Inkwell JSON file.
-You may construct a Deserializer object with the path to the JSON as the constructor argument.
+A Deserializer object may be constructed with the path to the JSON as the constructor argument.

 ![image](https://github.com/Inkwell-Systems/InkwellPlusPlus/assets/111175088/5bed300a-07f1-4d83-a500-85a48bac6444)